 Chris also has experience in the field of trade union and labour relations arising from advising trade unions, principally, assisting trade unions in the management and running of collective conditional fee agreements for members seeking compensation for personal injury arising from accidents and occupational disease.
 Also, he has assisted individual members of trade unions and advised in relation to terms & conditions of employment, breaches of employment contract, unfair dismissal, and discrimination in the workplace.

 Chris has represented a large number of claimants seeking damages for catastrophic injuries arising from spinal cord injury or traumatic brain injury.

-He has dealt with the issues arising under travel, issues concerning motor insurance and claims involving the Motor Insurers Bureau.
+He has dealt with accidents having a foreign element, issues concerning motor insurance and claims involving the Motor Insurers Bureau.
 Additionally, he has handled claims arising from accidents in the course of sporting activities, particularly motorcycle racing.

-Examples of Chris’ recent work include acting on claims for:
+Examples of Chris’ work include acting in claims for:

-- Spinal cord injuries suffered while competing in a motorcycle-racing event.
+- Spinal cord injuries (paraplegia) suffered while competing in a motorcycle-racing event.

-- Brain injury leading to a persisting vegetative state arising from the failure of a commercial centrifuge in the course of employment.
+- Catastrophic brain injury leading to a persisting vegetative state arising from the failure of a commercial centrifuge in the course of employment.

-- Brain injury and a below-knee amputation of the leg following an accident at work.
+- Brain injury (dysexecutive syndrome) and a below-knee amputation of the leg following an accident at work.